vojay-dev/vojay-dev.github.io/_posts/2024-12-23-local-ai-ollama.md

 Think of [Raycast](https://www.raycast.com/) as Spotlight on steroids – it's a Mac launcher that does much more than just find files.
 From managing your calendar to controlling Spotify, everything via the minimalistic launcher.

+{: .note }
-> While Raycast offers AI features in their Pro plan, we can utilize our local AI setup with their free script commands feature.
+While Raycast offers AI features in their Pro plan, we can utilize our local AI setup with their free script commands feature.
 Who needs a subscription when you have Ollama running locally? 😉 On a more serious note, I believe the Raycast project is amazing.
 The Pro features are excellent, and the team deserves our support, so I personally opted for it.
 It's well worth the price!

 The magic happens through Raycast's script commands.
 You can create custom scripts that Raycast can execute, and they can be written in various languages including Bash.
 Let's integrate our AI helper scripts with Raycast: